Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 There are many benefits to using the new design of the `azure-ai-formrecognizer (3.2.x)` library.
 This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2021-09-30-preview` and later.

-New features provided by the `DocumentAnalysisClient` include one consolidated method for analyzing document layout, a general prebuilt document model type, along with the same prebuilt models that were included previously (receipts, invoices, business cards, identity documents), and custom models.
+New features provided by the `DocumentAnalysisClient` include one consolidated method for analyzing document layout, a general document model type, along with the same prebuilt models that were included previously (receipts, invoices, business cards, identity documents), and custom models.
 Moreover, the models introduced in the latest version of the library, such as `AnalyzeResult`, remove hierarchical dependencies between document elements and move them to a more top level and easily accessible position.
 The service has further improved how to define where elements are located on documents by moving towards `BoundingRegion` definitions allowing for cross-page elements.
 Document element fields are returned with more information, such as content and spans.

 When using the `DocumentModelAdministrationClient` to build, compose, or copy models, users can now assign their own model IDs and specify a description.
 Listing models on the administration client now includes both prebuilt and custom models.
 When using `get_model()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
 This client also provides functions for getting information from model operations.